renadhamdy/Power-BI-projects/README.md

 File Structure:_

 CustomerID: Unique customer ID

 Churn Churn: Flag

 Tenure: Tenure of customer in organization

-PreferredLoginDevice: Preferred login device of customer CityTier City tier
+PreferredLoginDevice: Preferred login device of customer

+CityTier: City tier

 WarehouseToHome: Distance in between warehouse to home of customer

 PreferredPaymentMode: Preferred payment method of customer

 Gender: Gender of customer

 HourSpendOnApp: Number of hours spend on mobile application or website

 NumberOfDeviceRegistered: Total number of deceives is registered on particular customer

 PreferedOrderCat: Preferred order category of customer in last month

 SatisfactionScore: Satisfactory score of customer on service

-MaritalStatus: Marital status of customer NumberOfAddress:Total number of added added on particular customer: Complain Any complaint has been raised in last month
+MaritalStatus: Marital status of customer

+NumberOfAddress:Total number of added added on

+particular customer: Complain Any complaint has been raised in last month

 OrderAmountHikeFromlastYear: Percentage increases in order from last year

 CouponUsed: Total number of coupon has been used in last month

 OrderCount: Total number of orders has been places in last month

 DaySinceLastOrder: Day Since last order by customer

 CashbackAmount: Average cashback in last month